 The ROC, which had governed China for decades, fled to Taiwan after losing the civil war to the Communists in 1949.
 But Chiang insisted his government continued to represent all Chinese people both on the island and the mainland.
 Washington and most Western powers affirmed the KMT’s stance by long refusing to recognize the Communist government in Beijing, a position most countries later reversed.

-Washington's position began to shift under the Nixon administration.
-Back-channel diplomacy ultimately resulted in Washington's formal recognition of the PRC in 1979.
+Washington’s position began to shift under the Nixon administration.
+Back-channel diplomacy resulted in Washington's formal recognition of the PRC in 1979.
 The ROC lost its seat representing China at the United Nations in 1971 to Beijing.

 The KMT governed the island from 1949 to 1987 under martial law.
 Political dissent was harshly repressed and Taiwanese who had long inhabited the island before 1945 faced discrimination.
 Taiwan held its first free legislative elections in 1992 and presidential elections in 1996.
-The KMT and coalition partners have historically seen Taiwan as a part of "One China" and do not support the island's independence.
+The KMT and coalition partners have historically viewed Taiwan as a part of “One China” and do not support the island’s independence.
 After 2000, the KMT often found itself in opposition to parties representing Taiwanese who had been on the island before 1949 and their descendants.
-Although riven with its own factionalism, the KMT retains deep ties to the island's business leaders and consistently calls for closer ties with Beijing.
-The party lost its majority in Taiwan's legislative body for the first time in the 2016 elections.
+Although riven with its own factionalism, the KMT retains deep ties to the island’s business leaders and consistently calls for closer ties with Beijing.
+The party lost its majority in Taiwan’s legislative body for the first time in the 2016 elections.